 Beach St, Wellington, ON K0K 1G0

 Just west of Picton on the shores of Lake Ontario, the public beach in Wellington has plenty to offer.
 This pebble beach has a fantastic boardwalk with benches, picnic tables and shelters for visitors to enjoy.
 Water is shallow and ideal for kids.
-Popular among locals, families, and cyclists, Wellington Beach is quieter than some of the other beaches near Prince Edward County.
+Popular among locals, families, and cyclists, Wellington Beach is quieter than some of the other beaches near Picton.
 On windy days, windsurfers come to catch the waves.

 Located at the center of town, Wellington beach has free parking, washrooms and change rooms on site.
 There is a small lighthouse which adds character to the landscape.
 Most recently, they have installed 13 interpretive signs which provide education about the natural environment and the history of the area.